-Every busy person who wants to lose weight or simply provide easy meals for their family should know about Fix It and Forget It Weight Watchers Crock Pot Recipes.
-That wonderful slow-cooker has saved me so much time and is truly a blessing to a busy mom.
+Every busy person who wants to lose weight or simply provide easy and delicious meals for their family should know about Fix-It and Forget-It Weight Watchers Crock Pot Recipes.

 The camaraderie is key when you are just starting out, or if you're just at a point where you feel like it's not working anymore.
 It could be just one little tweak that you're missing.

-Regardless of whether you are attending meetings, doing the program online, or just doing it on your own, using that slow cooker will make your life easier!
+Regardless of whether you are attending meetings, doing the program online, or just doing it on your own, using these great recipes for that slow cooker will make your life easier!

 Don't you love those fix-it and forget-it cookbooks?
 I remember the first time I saw one.
 I thought I'd stuck gold for figuring out how to feed my family healthy meals on the fly.